MRCIEU/measurement_error_adjustment/README.md

    Then this checks for at least 20 distinct values (not counting missing) from observations that contain non missing values for both instances.

-concord.sh run concord.do
+concord.sh runs concord.do
-  this completed the concordance analysis and produces bland altman plots for the remaining variables.
+  this completesukbio the concordance analysis for the remaining variables.

-checks.do
-this does some final checks of the output